The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Wayne Wang.
 Perf.
 AnnaSophia Robb, Jeff Daniels, Cicely Tyson, Eva Marie Saint, Dave Matthews.
 20th Century Fox, 2005.
 Based on the novel by Kate DiCamillo.

-Synopsis: A family film about a 10-year-old girl (Robb) who moves to a small town with her dad, a preacher (Daniels).
+Synopsis: A family film about a 10-year-old girl (AnnaSophia Robb) who moves to a small town with her dad, a preacher (Jeff Daniels).
 After adopting a stray dog, Winn-Dixie, she makes friends with a group of eclectic townspeople, including the public librarian Miss Franny (Saint).

 Role Call: Eva Marie Saint as Miss Franny—Atypical Portrayal